sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst

    :autograde: unittest

    Assume you have some bills to pay.
 The individual bill amounts are 89.50, 14.75, 45.12, and 92.50.
-   Update the program to add up and print the total bill amount on a separate line.
+   Add another print statement to sum and print the total bill amount on a separate line.
+Don't just add the numbers in your head and print the result.
+You must write the code to add up the numbers and print the result.

    ~~~~
    public class CalculateBillTotal